End of retail era in St. Paul as Midway Shopping Center tenants move out

 The Midway Shopping Center has been a melting pot of businesses since it was built at the site of old streetcar barns.
 The $6 million shopping center was advertised as a “complete one stop retail center” with “everything you need or want.”

-The 40-store center even had a symbol of a map depicting the strategic location of the strip mall between Minneapolis and St. Paul.
+The 40-store center even had a map depicting its strategic location between Minneapolis and St. Paul.

-While large chains like Foot Locker and Family Dollar have more recently occupied prominent spots at the center, a more diverse set of small business owners such as Do and Lau also moved in over the years, a reflection of the continued growth of minority-owned businesses along University Avenue.
+While large chains such as Foot Locker and Family Dollar have more recently occupied prominent spots at the center, a more diverse set of small-business owners such as Do and Lau also moved in over the years, a reflection of the continued growth of minority-owned businesses along University Avenue.

 The Applebaum family has been a staple of the Midway Shopping Center for decades.
 The family ran its Big Top Liquors flagship at the strip mall for more than 40 years.
 Twin Cities grocer and family patriarch Sid Applebaum founded Rainbow Foods and operated one of the grocery stores at the center.